l1lgadil1/finance-tracking-web/memory-bank/activeContext.md

 ## Active Decisions

+1. **Transaction Card Design**: We've decided to adopt a more minimalist approach with less visual clutter, removing excessive borders, shadows, and decorative elements while maintaining proper spacing between cards.
+Action buttons only appear on hover (desktop) or as a single menu button (mobile).

+2. **Real-time Updates**: We've implemented immediate UI updates after transaction operations (add/edit/delete) by refreshing the transaction list and statistics after each operation.

-1. **Layout Strategy**: We've decided to make the main content full-width by default with a collapsible sidebar.
+3. **Layout Strategy**: We've decided to make the main content full-width by default with a collapsible sidebar.
 This maximizes screen space for important financial information while keeping navigation accessible when needed.

-2. **Mobile Navigation Approach**: For nested pages like Settings, we're using horizontal tab navigation instead of burger menus to improve usability and provide better visibility of available options.
+4. **Mobile Navigation Approach**: For nested pages like Settings, we're using horizontal tab navigation instead of burger menus to improve usability and provide better visibility of available options.

-3. **Component Architecture**: We've decided to use Tailwind CSS for styling with custom theme variables, and Framer Motion for animations to create a polished user experience.
+5. **Component Architecture**: We've decided to use Tailwind CSS for styling with custom theme variables, and Framer Motion for animations to create a polished user experience.

-4. **Financial Data Display**: We're standardizing on currency display formats, consistent visualization of financial metrics, and intuitive data entry methods specific to financial workflows.
+6. **Financial Data Display**: We're standardizing on currency display formats, consistent visualization of financial metrics, and intuitive data entry methods specific to financial workflows.

-5. **Theme Strategy**: We're implementing a comprehensive theming system with semantic color tokens (bg-background, text-foreground, etc.) for consistent UI across the application, supporting both light and dark modes.
+7. **Theme Strategy**: We're implementing a comprehensive theming system with semantic color tokens (bg-background, text-foreground, etc.) for consistent UI across the application, supporting both light and dark modes.
 All components must use these tokens instead of hardcoded colors.

-6. **UI Component Structure**: Components are organized in a modular way in `src/shared/ui` directory, with each component having its own folder containing index.tsx file and any related sub-components.
+8. **UI Component Structure**: Components are organized in a modular way in `src/shared/ui` directory, with each component having its own folder containing index.tsx file and any related sub-components.

-7. **Transaction Visualization**: We've standardized on visual indicators for transaction types (income, expense, transfer, debt) with consistent color coding and iconography.
+9. **Transaction Visualization**: We've standardized on visual indicators for transaction types (income, expense, transfer, debt) with consistent color coding and iconography.

-8. **Dashboard Layout**: We've implemented a flexible dashboard layout system that works across different screen sizes with special attention to mobile responsiveness.
+10. **Dashboard Layout**: We've implemented a flexible dashboard layout system that works across different screen sizes with special attention to mobile responsiveness.
 The sidebar is collapsed by default to maximize content area.

-9. **Accessibility Strategy**: We've adopted a comprehensive approach to accessibility, focusing on:
+11. **Accessibility Strategy**: We've adopted a comprehensive approach to accessibility, focusing on:
    - Proper semantic HTML structure
    - ARIA attributes and landmarks
    - Keyboard navigation